Amazon Rainforest, South America

 Manaus, Brazil

-- Visit: Meeting of the Waters (Encontro das Águas) - A spectacular sight where two rivers meet.
+- Visit: Meeting of the Waters (Encontro das Águas) - A spectacular sight where two rivers with different temperatures and densities meet, creating a visible demarcation line that stretches for miles.

-- Explore: Manaus National Forest Reserve (Reserva Nacional do Lago Janauary) - Hike through lush forest and spot exotic wildlife.
+- Explore: Manaus National Forest Reserve (Reserva Nacional do Lago Janauary) - Hike through lush forest and spot exotic wildlife, pink river dolphins, caimans, and numerous bird species.

 Iquitos, Peru

-Iquitos is a charming city situated in the heart of the Peruvian Amazon.
+Iquitos is a charming city situated in the heart of the Peruvian Amazon, accessible only by air or river due to its remote jungle location.
 It’s known for its vibrant cultural scene, delicious cuisine, and incredible outdoor adventures.
+Iquitos serves as a major hub for ayahuasca tourism and deep jungle expeditions, attracting adventurers from around the world.

-- Visit: Pacaya-Samiria National Reserve (Reserva Nacional Pacaya-Samiria) - The world’s largest protected rainforest.
+- Visit: Pacaya-Samiria National Reserve (Reserva Nacional Pacaya-Samiria) - The world’s largest protected rainforest reserve covering 2.02 million hectares, home to pink river dolphins, jaguars, pumas, and anacondas.

-- Experience: Take a boat tour on the Amazon River and spot pink river dolphins, anacondas, or even jaguars!
+- Experience: Take multi-day boat tours on the Amazon River and its tributaries to spot pink river dolphins, anacondas, giant otters, caimans, macaws, and harpy eagles in their natural habitat.

 Leticia, Colombia

-Leticia is an off-the-beaten-path destination, accessible by plane or riverboat from Colombia.
+Leticia is an off-the-beaten-path destination, accessible by plane or riverboat from Colombia, situated at the tri-border region where Colombia, Peru, and Brazil meet.

-- Visit: Tanimboca Reserve (Reserva de la Biosfera Tanimboca) - Explore the forest and spot a variety of bird species.
+- Visit: Tanimboca Reserve (Reserva de la Biosfera Tanimboca) - Explore the forest and spot a variety of bird species, poison dart frogs, and jungle mammals.

-- Adventure: Take a boat tour to the Brazilian border for breathtaking views of the Amazon River.
+- Adventure: Take a boat tour to the Brazilian border for breathtaking views of the Amazon River and rare pink river dolphin encounters.

 What to Eat